UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Related Work

 \subsection{Uncertainty-Aware Shape Completion and Grasp Planning}

 While shape completion enables reasoning beyond partial observations, uncertainty in the reconstructed geometry introduces additional challenges for downstream manipulation.
-Early work on uncertainty-aware grasping builds on analytical grasp quality measures such as force closure, first formalized by \citet{force_closure_nguyen}, with \citet{ferrari_canny} later introducing the widely used epsilon quality metric.
-Building on this foundation, \citet{force_closure_kehoe} introduces one of the earliest formulations of grasp planning under shape uncertainty by estimating lower bounds on force-closure probability via MC sampling over parametric perturbations of a known object geometry.
-More recently, \citet{differentiable_force_closure} introduces a differentiable force-closure estimator that enables efficient optimization of physically grounded grasp quality metrics under the assumption of known, deterministic object geometry.
-These formulations provide strong analytical guarantees, but either assume a fixed canonical object geometry or model uncertainty only through externally imposed parametric perturbations, and therefore do not address uncertainty arising from learned shape completion.
+Early work on uncertainty-aware grasping builds on analytical grasp quality measures such as force closure, first formalized by Nguyen~\cite{force_closure_nguyen}, with Ferrari and Canny~\cite{ferrari_canny} later introducing the widely used epsilon quality metric.
+Building on this foundation, Kehoe \emph{et al.}~\cite{force_closure_kehoe} introduce one of the earliest formulations of grasp planning under shape uncertainty by estimating lower bounds on force-closure probability via Monte Carlo sampling over parametric perturbations of a known object geometry.
+More recently, Liu \emph{et al.}~\cite{differentiable_force_closure} introduce a differentiable force-closure estimator that enables efficient optimization of physically grounded grasp quality metrics under the assumption of known, deterministic object geometry.
+These formulations provide strong analytical guarantees, but either assume a fixed canonical object geometry or model uncertainty only through externally imposed parametric perturbations, and therefore do not address uncertainty arising from learned shape completion under partial observability.

 Subsequent work has explored physically grounded grasp evaluation under uncertainty assuming known or approximately known object geometry.
 Methods addressing pose uncertainty~\cite{robust_grasp_pose_uncertainty_2011} and model perturbations~\cite{phys_based_unc} analyze the sensitivity of grasp stability to geometric variations, while more recent approaches incorporate uncertainty-aware grasp quality metrics to improve robustness~\cite{humanoid_uncertainty_metrics_2022}.
-While these methods provide principled uncertainty-aware grasp quality estimates, they assume access to a single underlying object geometry and do not address uncertainty arising from partial observability, which can lead to multiple incompatible completion hypotheses.
+Along similar lines, SE(3)-PoseFlow~\cite{se3-poseflow} models multi-modal 6D object pose distributions using flow matching on the SE(3) manifold and demonstrates how pose uncertainty can be propagated to downstream tasks such as uncertainty-aware grasp synthesis.
+While these methods provide principled mechanisms for reasoning about uncertainty, they assume access to a single underlying object geometry and treat uncertainty primarily at the level of pose or sensing.
+As a result, they do not address uncertainty arising from learned shape completion under severe partial observability, where missing geometry can induce multiple incompatible object hypotheses from a single observation.